abondar24/CrackingInterview/README.md

 # CrackingInterview

-Solutions of tasks from "Cracking the coding interview" book
+Solutions of tasks from "Cracking the coding interview" book and some basic algorithms

 # Build and run: